South Asian Studies Council

 Senior Lecturer Carol Carpenter (School of the Environment)

-Lector Aleksandar Uskokov (Sanskrit)
+Senior Lector Swapna Sharma (Hindi), Aleksandar Uskokov (Sanskrit)

-Students with an interest in South Asian Studies should apply to one of the University’s degree-granting departments, such as Anthropology, History, Political Science, Economics, or Religious Studies.
+Students with an interest in South Asian Studies should apply to one of the university’s degree-granting departments, such as Anthropology, History, Political Science, Economics, or Religious Studies.
 The South Asian Studies Council is part of the MacMillan Center for International and Area Studies.
-It has been organized to provide guidance to graduate students who desire to use the resources of the departments of the University that offer South Asia-related courses.
+It has been organized to provide guidance to graduate students who desire to use the resources of the departments of the university that offer South Asia-related courses.

 The South Asian Studies Council aims to bring together faculty and students sharing an interest in South Asia, and it supplements the curriculum with seminars, conferences, and special lectures by scholars from Yale as well as visiting scholars.
 It provides information concerning grants, fellowships, research programs, and foreign study opportunities.